Inspecting Training Dynamics of Similarity Development in Supervised Vision Networks: Deep Similarity Inspector

-Using this basic notion of a CSM, we can define its 3 variants: \begin{itemize}[noitemsep] \item \textbf{Network Class Similarity Matrices (NCSMs)} - represents a \textit{direct} and \textit{structural} approach to similarity estimation from the perspective of $\mathcal{M}$.
-To obtain this matrix, we use the learned class representations from a final classifier of a deep network $\mathcal{M}$ \cite{bib:mopuri2020adversarial, bib:nayak2019zero} (previously used for knowledge distillation and adversarial testing).
-Each neuron $c$ of the classification layer corresponds to one of the classes - $c$.
-A vector $w_c$ of weights connecting neuron $c$ to the penultimate layer can be treated as a class template (learned representation in this layer's feature space) of class $c$. $w_c$ is represented as $w_c = [w_{c1}, w_{c2}, \ldots, w_{cn}]$, where each $w_{ci}$ corresponds to the weight connecting the $c$-th neuron to the $i$-th neuron in the penultimate layer.
-Similarity between templates of classes $i$ and $j$ can be computed with cosine similarity (CS): $\text{CS}(i, j) = \frac{w_i^T w_j}{||w_i||||w_j||}$.
-Computing the similarities between all $N$ class pairs and scaling them to range $\langle 0, 1 \rangle$ results in the \textbf{NCSM}.
-We scale the matrices for numerical comparisons, while we use raw values for visualization.
-In contrast to more standard similarity estimation approaches, \textit{we do not need any test data} to compute similarity, making the method significantly faster than the approach based on data samples \cite{bib:huang2021semantic} or confusion matrices \cite{bib:bilal2017convolutional}. \item \textbf{Confusion-based Class Similarity Matrices (CCSMs)} - represents an \textit{indirect} or \textit{functional} approach to similarity estimation from the perspective of $\mathcal{M}$.
-Let $ \mathbf{CM} $ be the confusion matrix, where $ \mathbf{CM}_{ij} $ is the number of instances of class $ c_i $ that are classified by $\mathcal{M}$ as class $ c_j $. $ \mathbf{CM} $ is an $ N \times N $ matrix.
-To create a $ \mathbf{CSM} $ from $ \mathbf{CM} $, we first normalize each row of $ \mathbf{CM} $ (each row sums to 1), and then fill the diagonal with value $1$.
-This results in a \textbf{CCSM}. \textbf{CCSM} is the only $ \mathbf{CSM} $ used in our experiments that can be asymmetric, meaning that $ \mathbf{CSM}_{ij} \neq \mathbf{CSM}_{ji} $ in general.
-The reason is that the confusion between class $ c_i $ being classified as class $ c_j $ may differ from class $ c_j $ being mistaken as class $ c_i $.
+\textbf{Network Class Similarity Matrices (NCSMs)} represents a \textit{direct} and \textit{structural} approach to similarity estimation from the perspective of $\mathcal{M}$.
+We use the learned class representations from a final classifier of a deep network $\mathcal{M}$ \cite{bib:filus2025ecml,bib:mopuri2020adversarial,bib:nayak2019zero}.
+Each neuron $c$ of this layer corresponds to one of the classes - $c$.
+A vector $w_c$ of weights connecting neuron $c$ to the penultimate layer can be treated as a class template (representation in the layer's feature space) of class $c$. $w_c$ is represented as $w_c = [w_{c1}, w_{c2}, \ldots, w_{cn}]$, where each $w_{ci}$ corresponds to the weight connecting the $c$-th neuron to the $i$-th penultimate layer neuron.
+Similarity between classes $i$ and $j$ is computed with cosine similarity: $\text{CS}(i, j) = \frac{w_i^T w_j}{||w_i||||w_j||}$, and this becomes the value of $NCSM(i, j)$.
+We use cosine similarity as a simple scale-invariant alignment score and for consistency with works \cite{bib:filus2025ecml,bib:nayak2019zero,bib:filus2024similarity}, where cosine-based similarity proved functionally relevant for network similarity comparisons.
+We scale the NCSM values to range $\langle 0, 1 \rangle$.
+In contrast to stimuli-based similarity estimation approaches, we do not need any test images to compute similarity, making the method significantly faster than the approach based on data samples \cite{bib:huang2021semantic} or confusion matrices \cite{bib:bilal2017convolutional}, while recent works have demonstrated that this similarity estimation is sufficient for multiple practical applications \cite{bib:filus2024similarity,bib:filus2025ecml,bib:filus2025doggest,bib:mopuri2020adversarial,bib:nayak2019zero}.